latant/selekt/README.md

 # selekt

-An internal DSL-generator tool for mapping Kotlin objects to trees, inspired by [GraphQL](https://graphql.org/).
+An internal DSL generator tool for mapping Kotlin objects to trees, inspired by [GraphQL](https://graphql.org/).

 ## Getting Started